Category Archives: Colorado

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been exactly surveyed, or a piece that is being divided, will certainly need a study to locate the new corners and also great deal lines in Colorado, which should be permanently noted so they will never come to be lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will certainly need a study to locate the new edges as well as great deal lines in Colorado, which ought to be completely marked so they will never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.